Ford Falcon (XE)

 The Ford Falcon (XE) is a full-size car that was produced by Ford Australia from 1982 until 1984.
 It was the second iteration of the fourth generation of the Falcon and also included the Ford Fairmont (XE)—the luxury-oriented version.

 History

 Introduced on 11 March 1982, the XE was a revised version of the XD Falcon, which it replaced.
-Its external differences were restricted to a new nose, new rear bumper, and taillights.
-The biggest technical change was the introduction of a four link suspension system incorporating rear coil springs on the sedans.
+Its external differences were restricted to a new nose, new rear bumper, and taillights, along with new full wheel covers for the Fairmont, and 15 in alloy wheels for the Fairmont Ghia.
+Significant mechanical changes included revised six-cylinder engines with two-stage carburetors or optional electronic fuel injection, an optional five-speed manual transmission with overdrive, and the introduction of a new rear suspension system incorporating progressive rate coil springs, four trailing arms and Watt's linkage on all sedans.
 Wagons, utes and vans retained the rear semi-elliptical leaf springs as used on XD models.
-Up until 1991, the XE was Ford Australia's last V8-powered Falcon.
+During the run of the XE Falcon, the option of V8 power was phased out, not returning until the EB Falcon of 1991.

 Powertrains

-The XE-series was introduced with a choice of five engines.
+The XE-series was introduced with a choice of four engines.